 The Prime Minister of Canada, Justin Trudeau, today issued the following statement on World Teachers’ Day:

-“On behalf of the Government of Canada, I thank all teachers and educators in Canada and around the world for helping us succeed as individuals and prosper as societies.
-You give the very best of yourselves, and change lives, every day, for the better.”
+“On behalf of the Government of Canada, I thank all teachers and educators in Canada and around the world for caring about the greater good, and for pushing us all forward.
+Their work changes lives and communities, and helps bring us closer to realizing a fairer and more inclusive world for everyone.”